syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ### ValueChangeCompleted event

 Invoked after a new value has been selected by terminating the dragging of the pointer.
-While dragging the pointer, other events (ValueChangeStarted, ValueChanging and ValueChanged) will be called prior to the `ValueChangeCompleted` event.
+While dragging the pointer, other events (ValueChangeStarted, ValueChanging, and ValueChanged) will be called prior to the `ValueChangeCompleted` event.

 This event will notify the completion of dragging with a new value being selected.

-The `ValueChangeCompleted` event contains the following arguments.
+The `ValueChangeCompleted` event contains the following argument.

-* `Value` : Gets the updated value of pointer.
+* `Value` : Gets the updated value of the pointer.

 {% tabs %}